mTurner-beepboop/cs30-code-submission/cs30_webapp/api/readme.md

 To find levels, send post request to the same address with information down to the level you are looking for
 eg: {"scope":"Scope 3","level1":"Food", "level2":"Meat"} would return a list of available level 3 categories for that path The API will again return this as a list of results in category form, if there is only one entry matching the given path, the subcategories field will return empty and the id field will contain the id of the item
-Note: for now null fields are denoted with "x" in the database, this will be updated later in development, but currently, a sample return for a single entry would be {"subcategories":["x"],"id":5829}
-The API will als return an id number if no other entries exist at any level, this is simply because data is missing - eg sending a request of Scope 3, Food, Meat, Game, would give a return of {"subcategoreis":["birds"],"id":5829}
+The API will also return an id number if no other entries exist at any level, this is simply because data is missing - eg sending a request of Scope 3, Food, Meat, Game, would give a return of {"subcategoreis":["birds"],"id":5829}
 If the path provided does not exist, the API will return {"message":"Path not found"}